• Skip to main content

 The grinding process is VERY noisy, and takes several minutes.
 The wheat berries will slowly go down until the hopper is empty.

-Once the grain has completely fed through, I wait about fifteen seconds longer to be sure all of the wheat berries were ground.
-I turn the motor off and remove the bowl.
 The grain mill bowl has a lid that twists off and has a rubber ring to keep it sealed.
 I like to make sure the ring has flour on it or else it can be difficult to remove the lid.
 It also has a small filter that I clean after each use.

 Now, I have yummy fresh ground flour to use in all sorts of delicious foods.
 I store any leftover flour in a large baggy in my freezer.
 I usually set it out to warm up for a couple of hours before use.
 Ice cold flour and oils or butter don’t mix very well.
 Ask me how I know.